 Most people interested in Solar System exploration know that in 1976, two craft in NASA’s Viking mission landed at two sites on Mars.
-Most of these people also know that the Viking landers carried out experiments that sought evidence for life in Martian soils at those landing sites.
+Most also know that the Viking landers performed experiments that sought evidence for life living today (“extant life”) in Martian soils at those landing sites.
 However, surprisingly few people can say with accuracy what data the Viking experiments actually collected.
-Fewer have understood how our understanding of Viking results has changed in light of information gathered since.
+Fewer understand how our interpretation of Viking results has changed in light of information gathered since.

-And worrisomely, still fewer have freed themselves from an incorrect “community consensus” that began to be formulated in 1976, that “Viking failed to find signs of extant life on Mars“.
-This “consensus” has persisted long after 2010, when it was shown that it was based on mistakes made in the early interpretation of the Viking data.
-The fact that the “consensus” has persisted so long is a window into the culture of the Mars exploration community.
+Perhaps most worrisome, still fewer have freed themselves from an incorrect “community consensus” that began to be formulated in 1976, that “Viking failed to find signs of extant life on Mars“.
+This “consensus” has persisted long after 2010, when it was shown that it was based on mistakes made in the early interpretation of the Viking data (Navarro-Gonzalez et al., 2010).
+Indeed, most papers being submitted this year to a special edition of Astrobiology commemorating the half century since the landings still get it wrong.

 In an effort to correct this, I have written a book entitled: Meet the Neighbors.
 Life on Mars and How to Find It.
 It will be released by Penguin Press in July on the 50th anniversary of the Viking landings (Benner, 2026, Meet the Neighbors.
 Life on Mars and How to Find It).

-However, since “To Long Didn’t Read” is the mantra for today, I am posting here a series of short Single Scoops for those who are crushed for time.
-This, the first, summarizes all of the data from Viking that is directly relevant to life detection.
+However, since “To Long Didn’t Read” is a theme in the modern world, I am posting here a series of short Single Scoops for those who are crushed for time, to bring you up to date.
+This, the first, summarizes the data from Viking directly relevant to extant life detection.

 This summary will be followed by sets of Single Scoops, one set for each of the Viking experiments.